top of page

 Conclusion

-There are a number of lessons to take away from this excellent book:
+There are several lessons to take away from this excellent book:

-1. The Medallion fund shows that the market isn't fully efficient over shorter time horizons.
+The Medallion fund shows that the market isn't entirely efficient over shorter time horizons.

-3. Firms like Rentec (and there are many others!) tend to remove these shorter-term inefficiencies, meaning the market is broadly efficient for the remaining market participants.
+Firms like Rentec (and many others that operate under the radar!) tend to remove these shorter-term inefficiencies, meaning the market is broadly efficient for the remaining market participants.

-7. Every time you or your fund manager trades, it's important to appreciate who may be on the "other side" of the transaction.
+Every time you or your fund manager trades, it's important to appreciate who may be on the 'other side' of the transaction.
 Realistically, it's unlikely that you or your fund manager will know more than firms such as Rentec, so it's important to keep trading (buying and selling) to a minimum.

 Want to find out more?